shan-alexander/data-engineering/DATAFORM.md

         date_str = dt.strftime("%Y-%m-%d")

         # Task 1: Generate and upload data to GCS
-        # This simulates a typical ingestion task from a source API to a landing zone
+        # This simulates a typical ingestion task from a source API to a landing zone (GCS in our case)
         upload_task = PythonOperator(
             task_id=f"upload_data_to_gcs_for_{date_str.replace('-', '_')}",
             python_callable=generate_and_upload_data_to_gcs,